 56. Tangerine (Citrus nobilis)

 57. Thyme (Thymus vulgaris)

 58. Tsuga (Tsuga canadensis)

 60. Xiang Mao (Cymbopogon citratus) also known as Red Lemongrass

 I have personally read research on each and every one of these oils demonstrating their health-promoting activity.
 You can read it too, just by going to the pubmed.gov website and putting the scientific name of the plant (and sometimes the common name too) into the search field.

-GET MY BEST TIPS on healthy ways to beat breast cancer and prevent recurrences by signing up for my free e-newsletters and e-books on the right.
-You can also “like” me on Facebook (Marnie Clark, Breast Health Coach) to get my inspirational snippets, news and updates.
+GET MY BEST TIPS on healthy ways to heal your body by signing up for my free e-newsletters and e-books!
+You can also “like” me on Facebook (Marnie Clark, Breast Health Coach) to get my inspirational snippets, news and health information.
 I promise to do my utmost to keep you informed and empowered on your healing journey… and beyond.

 All material provided on this website is provided for informational or educational purposes only, and is not intended as a substitute for the advice provided by your healthcare professional or physician.